nick-occ/fullstack_gameapi/README.md

 ###*new_game*###
 _Description:_<br>
-Creates a new TicTacToe game in data store Game.
+Creates a new TicTacToe game in the Game data store.
 This can be a one or two player game.
 If no second player is assigned moves will be randomly generated on the second turn.<br>
 _Inputs:_<br>
 user_name1 (String) Required Description: Valid user name from data store User.<br>
 user_name2 (String) Description: Valid user name from data store User.<br>